dexter-11/KIIT-Konnexions-2020/Day 3-4/README.md

 ### OS Fingerprinting

 OS Fingerprinting attempt to identify systems a bit better.
-Behind those open and closed ports is an operating system, to confirm the nature of the operating system OS Fringerprinting is perforned.
+Behind those open and closed ports is an operating system, to confirm the nature of the operating system OS Fingerprinting is performed.
 There are 2 types of OS Fingerprinting :
 1. **Active** : The attacker sends specially crafted packets to gain info about the OS (DETECTABLE). (-O)
-2. **Passive** : The attacker sniffs packets from the network.(UNDETECTED)the
+2. **Passive** : The attacker sniffs packets from the network.(UNDETECTED)

 ### Banner Grabbing